What is Web Application Penetration Testing?

 Web application testing is a type of penetration testing which uses the latest techniques on your applications to identify any existing security risks that could put your data, your customers’ data, and your reputation at risk.
 It helps to detect the risk and allows you to protect your business before that risk develops into a something more serious such as a data breach.

-Common objectives for a Web Application Pen Test
+Common objectives for a Web Application Penetration Test

 The most common objectives for a web app pen test are: